Oakwood High School, Rotherham: History

 Oakwood began life as two separate single-sex 11–18 secondary technical schools.
 Oakwood Technical High School for Boys, occupying what became the Oaklands end of the school building, opened on 8 September 1952 with 192 first-year students.
 In 1953, it was joined by Oakwood Technical High School for Girls in what became the Woodlands area of the building.
 The schools shared catering facilities, making the dining room the divide between the boys' and girls' schools.

 The two technical schools were part of central Rotherham's tripartite system of secondary education.
 Students leaving primary school would take the Eleven plus exam.
 Those who showed strong academic ability would go to either Rotherham Grammar School if they were male or Rotherham Girls' High School if they were female.
 Those showing an aptitude for technology would attend one of the Oakwood Technical High Schools.
 The remainder would attend South Grove Secondary Modern School or Spurley Hey Secondary Modern School.
 Rotherham was unusual in that it fully implemented the tripartite system; many areas did not build technical schools, making grammar schools or secondary modern schools the only options available.

 In 1960, Rotherham scrapped technical schools.
 Therefore, the Oakwood schools dropped their 'Technical High' tags and became known as Oakwood School for Boys and Oakwood School for Girls.
 The schools were now semi-comprehensive and took students from the immediate area, rather than those with an aptitude for technology from the whole of Rotherham.
 The top 12% of students, however, still went to the grammar schools.

 In the mid-1960s, central Rotherham moved to a fully comprehensive system, with everyone attending their local school, which was now fully mixed in terms of both ability and gender.
-As a result of this, the Oakwood boys' and girls' schools amalgamated and became simply Oakwood School on 1 February 1967.
+As a result of this, the Oakwood boys' and girls' schools amalgamated and became The Oakwood School on 1 February 1967.
 As part of the reforms, the school lost its sixth form to the new Thomas Rotherham College, which occupies the former Rotherham Grammar School's buildings.
 There was much controversy about the loss of the sixth form and some staff resigned from the school as a result.
 Rotherham Girls' High School also lost its sixth form and became Clifton Comprehensive School.
 South Grove and Spurley Hey secondary moderns, which were already 11–16 schools, also became comprehensives, though both have since closed.

 The school was renamed Oakwood Comprehensive School in 1975.
 For many years, it had separate uniforms for boys and girls, though a single uniform was introduced in the 1970s.

 In 1987, the neighbouring South Grove Comprehensive School closed, which extended Oakwood's catchment area further towards the town centre.